aleister888/openBSD-dotfiles/README.md

 ## TODO

+- Make a new dwmblocks build from scratch (just async, no clicking function)
+- Deploy dotfiles with update.sh from install.sh to avoid duplicate functions
 - Configure Tauon automatically (set gruvbox theme and agave font)
-- Deploy dotfiles with update.sh from install.sh to avoid duplicate functions
+- Translate the README to Spanish
 - Asking the user if they want to auto install abaddon and/or bleachbit
-- Translate the README to Spanish